-It is a mental illness that can affect people in any stage of life, regardless of gender.
+It is a mental illness that can affect people at any stage of life, regardless of gender.
 Eating disorders have many different forms and types.
 However, the connecting feature is that they express themselves through a harmful relationship with the food.

 However, there are treatments available that can help you to overcome and manage your eating disorder.
 Our GP can help you in dealing with this problem.